BY DEBORAH MULHALL

 Finding war incomprehensible, playwright Deborah Mulhall visited many battlefields and interviewed many soldiers.
 This play explores what motivates the foot soldier even as they are fully aware of the horror and futility of war.
 By looking at participation in four different wars, she reveals how the nature of that experience never actually changes.

-Breathless was a finalist in the 2019 Silver Gull Play Award.
+Breathless was shortlisted for the 2019 Silver Gull Play Award.

 Director Shondelle Pratt